haiwera-silk-cd/magento-devdocs/guides/v2.1/release-notes/tech_bull_21-upgrade.md

 {% endcollapsible %}

 #### Apply the patch
-As the [Magento file system owner]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html), extract the patch in your Magento installation directory.
+As the [Magento文件系统所有者]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html), extract the patch in your Magento installation directory.

 {% collapsible To apply the patch: %}